flysolo17/hams-web/README.md

 - step 3 : install the dependencies by pasting this command "npm install" if there's an error chat me
 - optional : open project on vs code by pasting this command "code ."
-- step 4 : run the project by pasting this command "ng serve" Run `ng serve` for a dev server.
-Navigate to `http://localhost:4200/`.
-The application will automatically reload if you change any of the source files.
+- step 4 : run the project by pasting this command "ng serve"